A Unified Approach to Stein's Method for Stable Distributions: Introduction

-In this article, we provide a modified technique to derive a Stein operator for IDD using its characteristic function that relaxes the assumption of the first finite moment.
-Using this technique, we reproduce the Stein operators for the stable distributions with $\alpha\in(0,2)$ obtained in \cite{k15,k14,k19,k20} with less efforts.
-We have shown that a single approach so-called semigroup approach is enough to solve the Stein equations for the stable distributions with $\alpha\in(0,1)$ and $\alpha\in(1,2)$ respectively.
-Finally, we demonstrate stable approximations.
+In this article, we obtain a Stein identity for an infinitely divisible random variable using the L\'evy-Khinchine representation of the characteristic function.
+With slight modification in approach, we also obtain a Stein identity for an $\alpha$-stable random variable with $\alpha\in (0,2).$ We solve our Stein equation in a unified way via the semigroup approach.
+Using the fine regularity of the solution to our Stein equation, we demonstrate error bounds for $\alpha$-stable approximations.
+Finally, we apply these results to obtain the convergence rates for $\alpha$-stable approximations using two known examples, and we also compare our rates with the existing literature.

 The organization of the article is as follows.
-In Section 2, we discuss some preliminaries and known results.
-In Section 3, we state our result on Stein operator for IDD, and in particular for the stable family.
-In Section 4, we discuss two applications of our results for stable approximation.
-We compute Wasserstein-$\delta$, $\delta<\alpha$ and Wasserstein-$2$ distance for $\alpha\in(0,1)$ and $\alpha\in(1,2)$ respectively.
-In Section 5, we provide the proofs of results presented in Section 3 and Section 4.
+In Section \ref{PP1:preli}, we discuss some preliminaries and known results.
+In Section \ref{PP1:mr}, we state our result on Stein identity for an infinitely divisible random variable, and in particular for an $\alpha$-stable random variable.
+Using regularity estimates of solution to our Stein equation, we compute bounds in appropriate probability metrics for $\alpha\in(0,1]$ and $\alpha\in(1,2)$ respectively.
+In Section \ref{PP1:application}, we discuss two applications of our results for $\alpha$-stable approximations and obtain the convergence rates.
+In Section \ref{PP1:proof}, we provide the proofs of results presented in Section \ref{PP1:mr}.